 The US Green Building Council, the City of Santa Barbara, CA, Oregon ReCode, and SLO Green Build are among those organizations which independently chose grey water standards as the technology with which to launch their programs of regulatory reform.

 In practice, grey water legality is virtually never an issue for residential retrofit systems—everyone just bootlegs them.
 However, grey water legality is almost always an issue for permitted new construction and remodeling, unless you're in a visionary state such as Arizona, New Mexico, Texas (and soon, NV, MT, OR, and CA).
-For details see our Grey water policy center and Builder's Grey Water Guide (book).
+For details see our Greywater policy center and Builder's GW Guide-book.

 Grey water can replace fresh water in many instances, saving money and increasing the effective water supply in regions where irrigation is needed.
 Residential water use is almost evenly split between indoor and outdoor.
 All except toilet water could be recycled outdoors, achieving the same result with significantly less water diverted from nature.